Daniela-Shereen/GBRT-for-TSF/README.md

 * 4- scikit-learn

+## Datasets

-## Download the datasets and place them in the respective "Uni-" and/or "Multivariate" folders in the Data folder.
+Download the datasets and place them in the respective "Uni-" and/or "Multivariate" folders in the Data folder.

+## Runing files

-## To run any of the scripts it is required to check the "data_path" of the required file, then running command is
+To run any of the scripts it is required to check the "data_path" of the required file, then running command is

  - python file_name e.g. "python xgboostWB_electricity.py"